kbroman/Paper_DataOrg/manuscript.md

 - Choose "Text" on the left

-However, if you do this on columns that _already_ contain dates, Excel will convert them to a text value of their underlying integer representation (i.e. days since 1900-01-01 or 1904-01-01).
+However, if you do this on columns that _already_ contain dates, Excel will convert them to a text value of their underlying numeric representation (i.e. days since 1900-01-01 or 1904-01-01).

 Another way to force Excel to treat dates as text is to begin the date with an